The 20 Most Upbeat Songs About Death

 If any song can pump life into a dying party, it’s this one about death.
 Danny Elfman has gone on to become the premier music man for movies, mainly Tim Burton films and other whimsical endeavors (The Simpsons theme).
 In the '80s he fronted the band Oingo Boingo, and even performed this hit in Rodney Dangerfield’s Back To School.

-Special bonus factoid: The skeleton mariachi band in the video looks a lot like the one residing in our office:
+Special bonus factoid: The skeleton mariachi band in the video looks a lot like the one that used to reside in our office:

 "Live and Die" The Avett Brothers